 MCR helps clients develop successful rate case strategies for state jurisdictions and the Federal Energy Regulatory Commission (FERC).
 We help evaluate the decision to file a case, define overall objectives, support the underlying rationale, prepare supporting analysis of regulatory issues, and determine the optimal timing for cases.
 MCR works with clients to develop a regulatory strategy that will be sustainable in the long run.
-We carefully examine the nature of expected short-term and long-term changes to both costs and revenues; and then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.
+We carefully examine the nature of expected short-term and long-term changes to both costs and revenues, and then we identify alternative potential regulatory strategies addressing the specific circumstances that each client faces.

 MCR facilitates the development and management of rate cases at both the state and federal levels.
 We provide support and guidance in overall process management, prioritize and address key issues, develop structure and strategy of supporting studies, refine testimony and exhibits, administer the flow of interrogatories and other discovery requests and responses, and manage the filing of required schedules and work papers.

 MCR offers training courses in ratemaking, regulatory accounting, and witness effectiveness.
 Our Understanding Ratemaking course covers the fundamentals of ratemaking, advanced ratemaking, and contemporary topics in ratemaking.
 Similarly, MCR’s Regulatory Accounting class helps bridge the understanding gap between traditional GAAP and regulatory accounting requirements.
-Our Becoming a More Effective Witness course is customized for participants who have been designated a role in an upcoming hearing and need to understand how to become an effective witness.
+Our Becoming a More Effective Witness course is customized for participants who have a role in an upcoming hearing and need to understand how to become an effective witness.